Fats Waller. Located on http://www.fatswaller.org

 To the casual listener, stride piano, boogie woogie piano and rock-n-roll piano all sound pretty much the same.
 Yet Fats Waller, perhaps the most famous stride pianist, detested boogie woogie*.
-And nobody could deny the hint of menace in Long John Baldry’s voice as he warns:
+And nobody could deny the hint of menace in Long John Baldry’s voice as he sings his song:

 Don’t try to lay no boogie woogie on the king of rock-n-roll!

 OK,maybe we shouldn’t take that too seriously, but stay with me for a moment.
 It seems to me that the connection between Baldry and Waller here is authenticity.
 Each of them knows what “their” music is supposed to sound like.
 Give them something similar, but fundamentally different, and they know they are not getting the real deal.

 I think we face the same situation in education.
 Twenty years ago, perhaps even ten years ago, you could get away with giving students “pretend” assignments, like setting up a database for a video collection, or a spreadsheet for a small business.
 Not any more.
 Even back then, the signs were there to be read.
 I once suggested to a geography teacher who asked me to help him set up a website for his department that he get advice from a 13 year-old girl in the school: she already had her own website.
 And one of the best Business Studies lessons I observed as an inspector was one in which the students were reporting back on how they had helped local businesses by applying their ICT knowledge to a real-world problem.